top of page

 VERBAL CUES

 One of the most difficult concepts to convey has to do with using verbal cues.
 Most people are convinced that the cue (command) causes the behavior to occur.
 They don't really understand that it is the reinforcement that determines whether a behavior will be repeated.
 Even when presented with clear evidence that the cue doesn’t work (sit, sit, sit, SIT!
 SIT!), or that it only works a small portion of the time, they continue to use it.
-Right from the first week, we begin using some simple obedience commands on our bernedoodle puppies to help them to be a vibrant and important member of our home as we work to transition them to your home.
+Right from the first week, we begin using some simple obedience commands on our bernedoodle puppies that are paired with non-verbal hand commands to help them to be a vibrant and important member of our home as we work to transition them to your home.

 You must perfect a behavior first, then name it.
 Naming a behavior tends to "freeze"it.
 Once it has a name, your dog is likely to do it the same way in the future.
 If the behavior is not what you want yet, then you shouldn’t name it until it is.
 If you ask people what their dogs actually do when they say "heel", most will tell you that the dog pulls, lags, sniffs, etc. This is what their dogs think "heel" means because this behavior is what they taught the dog to associate with the word.